Eastern Campus redevelopment 3B

 - informal learning spaces where spaces not formally designated for teaching/learning e.g. corridors are made into attractive, inspiring, usable spaces for students to work in.
 This approach has proved popular in recent projects such as The Learning Commons.

-- specialist labs including a (share) trading room for Business School students, SAS Analytical Innovation Lab, RECCSI Lab and the Yunus Social Business Centre.
+- specialist labs including a (share) trading room for Business School students, SAS Analytical Innovation Lab and the RECCSI Lab.

 - contemporary staff / student workplace accommodations reflecting modern industry workplace accommodation and collaborative working trends.

 - smart Building Technology utilising information technology to optimise overall building performance thereby reducing global environmental impact.